Luigian/Php_Piscine/day00/ex03/README.md

-# Piscine_Php / day00 / ex03 : The shrunk agent
+# Php_Piscine / day00 / ex03 : The shrunk agent

 ## Description
 Copying the periodic table from the ex01 and make it responsive to the browser resizing.
 The periodic table must shrink, the fonts as well.